oerdnj/dp2025/main.typ

 For the purpose of this study, the selected Quantum-Safe algorithms will be implemented in the BIND 9 open-source DNS server.
 BIND 9 @bind9-arm is a complete implementation of the DNS protocol.
 BIND 9 can be configured (using its `named.conf` file) as an authoritative name server, a resolver, and, on supported hosts, a stub resolver.
 While large operators usually dedicate DNS servers to a single function per system, smaller operators will find that BIND 9’s flexible configuration features support multiple functions, such as a single DNS server acting as both an authoritative name server and a resolver.

 The implementation of each post-quantum algorithm will then be used to test various phases of DNSSEC deployment.
 In all phases, the current DNSSEC algorithms will be tested along with the selected post-quantum algorithms for a comparison.
 Specifically RSASHA256 with 2048-bit keys, ECDSAP256SHA256 and ED25519 algorithms will be used.
+The 2048-bits for RSASHA256 were chosen as this is the current algorithm used for the root zone @ksk-rollover-2016 @ksk-rollover-2019.

 === Testing Environment